Challenges

 Does the Government Appreciate Namibian Musicians?

-Musicians expressed a sense that the arts in general, and music in particular, are undersupported in Namibia (“I think everybody loves a musician and music, but is the same funding and support—or not the same: is a proportionate amount of the funding and support that would go to something like sport directed to music?
-No. No, I don’t believe that at all, I think it’s undersupported in that point of view”).
-They acknowledged that Namibia faces other issues, like high unemployment (“We have very high poverty levels, we have very high unemployment … but in Namibia, those funds must go somewhere else”) and a need to develop infrastructure (“Because we are still a developing country, it feels like creativity is something that is not really a priority … Institutions are not really pouring too much into that”).
+Musicians expressed a sense that the arts in general, and music in particular, are undersupported in Namibia.
+They acknowledged that Namibia faces other issues, like high unemployment and a need to develop infrastructure.
 However, given the government’s stated goal of supporting the arts, the lack of support many Namibian musicians feel reveals that there is room for improvement.

-Musicians called out the government for exploiting local artists for political gain (“When it comes to government, not at all.
-I don’t feel like we’re valued or appreciated.
-I feel like it’s just a tool that the government uses for political gain”).
+Musicians called out the government for exploiting local artists for political gain.
 Events like the funerals of Namibia’s third president, Dr. Hage Geingob, and first president, Dr. Sam Nujoma, which took place in February 2024 and March 2025, respectively, have spent so much money that the government has been forced to institute a moratorium on state funerals.
-While caterers, security guards, and others are paid for their contributions, musicians are expected to contribute for free, highlighting the way that the government sees them (“I feel that the Namibian creative scene, let me rather call it, is valued as so far as entertainment is needed for those events, no further,” “That gives you a very, very, very, very, very, very, very, very pure and clear answer in how these people look at us.”).
+While caterers, security guards, and others are paid for their contributions, musicians are expected to contribute for free, highlighting the way that the government sees them.

-Musicians acknowledged that the government is trying to support the arts more effectively (“the arts are starting to stand out a bit more,” “the government does want to increase the awareness and access”).
-Progress is a slow process (“might not be so visible, because of how tedious the process is,” but there is cause for optimism (“I’ve seen an improvement in the legal framework, for example,” “We are moving in the direction of ‘appropriate and sufficient’”).
+Musicians acknowledged that the government is trying to support the arts more effectively.
+Progress is a slow process, but there is cause for optimism.
 However, the issues they face today indicate that the government’s efforts have not yet been successful.

 Centralization of Opportunities

 Although there are some opportunities for performance and education in Namibia, they are highly centralized.
 In an article from 2015, Shishani Vranckx, a Namibian musician and academic, wrote that Windhoek, which is Namibia’s capital and largest city, was “the musical centre of the country, offering most possibilities regarding performances, major events, recording, promotion and networking,” along with “almost all arts institutions, broadcasters, arts-related activities and arts education opportunities.”
-Musicians observe that the situation is largely the same today, with educational institutions like COTA and UNAM only offering music courses in Windhoek (“College of the Arts is only in Windhoek, it needs to happen more in other regions[…]that can also cater for the rest of the country”), venues limited to larger cities and towns (“A lot of our music is centralized[…]People have to come from far just to do a song.
-It’s sad.”), and grants which are not designed to accommodate those living outside of Windhoek (“I have a problem with these grants because they are not being decentralized.
-How can an artist in Otjimbingwe who can not even read English, how will he ever get that grant?
-But he deserves that grant.
-These things are not being decentralized, and it’s a problem.”).
+Musicians observe that the situation is largely the same today, with educational institutions like COTA and UNAM only offering music courses in Windhoek, venues limited to larger cities and towns, and grants which are not designed to accommodate those living outside of Windhoek.
 Even within Windhoek, opportunities are centralized.
-Because of the legacy of apartheid, Windhoek continues to be segregated not by race, but by socioeconomic status, with the majority of music venues situated in or near the Central Business District (CBD), forcing Namibians living in Katutura to travel further to attend concerts or musicals (“The way Windhoek is built, you know?[…]to come to a show in town.”).
+Because of the legacy of apartheid, Windhoek continues to be segregated not by race, but by socioeconomic status, with the majority of music venues situated in or near the Central Business District (CBD), forcing Namibians living in Katutura to travel further to attend concerts or musicals.

 Royalties

-Meanwhile, NASCAM collects payments from venue owners, radio stations, and artists themselves (“they want the venue owners to pay, they want the radio stations to pay, they want the artists and DJs to pay, and then they don’t want to pay out royalties.
-How is that fair?”).
-Although NASCAM itself is not a government institution, it functions like one, and even checks venue licenses with the help of the police (Participant 20 quote).
-Because of the power NASCAM holds, artists have few alternatives and little agency (“Right now the government kind of doesn’t have an organization, but they are endorsing an organization,” “So where do I go and complain?”).
-Despite its issues, some participants encouraged local musicians to register with NASCAM anyway (“Go register.
-Even though NASCAM is a lousy organization, go register for NASCAM[…]and that’s the only way you will get your music to be played anywhere.”).
-Others have chosen to register with organizations in neighboring countries, like the South African Music Royalties Organization (SAMRO) (“There are some people that register with international organizations,” “SAMRO, if people are playing your music on stage, you’re getting your royalties.
-They have those structures in place to make sure.”), revealing the lack of faith Namibian musicians have in NASCAM.
+Meanwhile, NASCAM collects payments from venue owners, radio stations, and artists themselves.
+Although NASCAM itself is not a government institution, it functions like one, and even checks venue licenses with the help of the police.
+Because of the power NASCAM holds, artists have few alternatives and little agency.
+Despite its issues, some participants encouraged local musicians to register with NASCAM anyway.
+Others have chosen to register with organizations in neighboring countries, like the South African Music Royalties Organization (SAMRO).

 Visas

 There are severe consequences for falling afoul of these restrictions.
-Musicians who violate the terms of their permits are fined and can be blacklisted, threatening their careers (“The one I’ve been struggling with the most in the last few years was the work visa[…]What our government is basically doing to artists, potentially, is destroying their entire careers.”)
+Musicians who violate the terms of their permits are fined and can be blacklisted, threatening their careers.

 Music Education